PEXANE2/azure-docs.tr-tr/articles/cognitive-services/cognitive-services-apis-create-account.md

 ---
-title: Azure portal bilişsel hizmetler kaynağı oluşturma
+title: Create a Cognitive Services resource in the Azure portal
 titleSuffix: Azure Cognitive Services
-description: Azure portal bir kaynağı oluşturup abone olarak Azure bilişsel hizmetler 'i kullanmaya başlayın.
+description: Get started with Azure Cognitive Services by creating and subscribing to a resource in the Azure portal.
 services: cognitive-services
 author: aahill
 manager: nitinme